+BOARD STRUCTURE:

-BOARD STRUCTURE: Our Board has seven members.
+Our Board has eight members.
 The directors are divided into three classes.
 At each annual meeting, the term of one class expires.
 In general, directors in each class serve for a term of three years.
-Under the terms of our Certificate of Incorporation, the holders of our Preferred Stock are entitled to elect two of our seven directors.
-In addition to Apollo's right pursuant to our Certificate of Incorporation, Apollo has similar rights under the stockholders agreement we entered into with them and Messrs.
+Under the terms of our Certificate of Incorporation, the holders of our Preferred Stock are entitled to elect two of our eight directors.
+In addition to Apollo's rights as a holder of our Preferred Stock, Apollo has similar rights under the stockholders agreement we entered into with them and Messrs.
 Talley and Speese.